yujonglee/blog/posts/canary.md

 ### Example 2: Adapt to your documentation structure

-For developer-facing documentation, it's common for it to grow to hundreds, or even thousands of pages, and already have some structure in your documentation.
-If you do, you might want the search bar to adapt to it.
+For developer-facing documentation, it's common for it to grow to hundreds of pages, and already structured in some way.
+If so, you might want the search bar to adapt to it.

 For example, If you have generated, large API reference alongside your hand-written guides, you might want to separate them.